wavefrontHQ/logstash-output-wavefront/README.md

 # Wavefront Logstash Output Plugin
 Wavefront Output Plugin for Logstash parse the log data and sends it as metrics to the wavefront.

-# Setup
+# Installation
-Install Wavefront Logstash Output Plugin
+### Install from Ruby Gem
 ```
 gem install logstash-output-wavefront
 ```

+### Install from Source
+To Install from source follow the below steps:
+   1. Install ruby.
+   2. Install ruby bundler -- `gem install bundler`.
+   3. Clone this repository and `cd` to the directory.
+   4. Build the plugin -- `gem build logstash-output-wavefront.gemspec`.
+   5. Install the plugin --`logstash-plugin install *wavefront*.gem`.

 # Enable Output plugin
-Create a config file that specifies `wavefront` as output plugin and settings for other plugins.
+Create/Update a config file that specifies `wavefront` as output plugin
 ```
 output {
     wavefront {